jonathanatuscpsu/OpenSourcePackages/index.md

 ## Get Involved

-If you are an undergraduate student who wants to explore how analytics can be used to solve real problems, I would be glad to hear from you.
+If you are an undergraduate student or graduate student who wants to explore how analytics can be used to solve real problems, I would be glad to hear from you.
 These projects can be a great fit for students who want to strengthen their skills, contribute to open-source work, and gain hands-on experience beyond the classroom.

 ## About